 Can real estate agents become millionaires?

-If this sounds appealing but seems like too big of a commitment, for now, there are plenty of other options available: you could invest in property management services or take courses so that one day soon, maybe even open up your own office building where all sorts of good things happen every day.
+Suppose this sounds appealing but seems too big of a commitment for now.
+In that case, plenty of other options are available: you could invest in property management services or take courses so that one day soon, maybe even open up your own office building where all sorts of good things happen every day.

 Do looks matter in real estate?

 First impressions are important.
-Your clients will judge you as soon as they see you, so it’s your job to make sure they like what they see.
+Your clients will judge you as soon as they see you, so it’s your job to ensure they like what they see.

 How can I become a millionaire in 5 years?

-If you’re interested in becoming a millionaire in the next five years, then you’ll need to take a look at your current situation and make some tough decisions.
+If you want to become a millionaire in the next five years, you’ll need to look at your current situation and make tough decisions.
 It’s important to stop thinking about what you want right now and start thinking about what will help you achieve your long-term goals.

 Real estate can change your life.